Experience sleeping out under the beautiful African night sky

 Jembisa offers five en-suite bedrooms and one children’s bunk room.
 Rooms are decorated in an Afro-colonial style and feature either king or queen size beds, mosquito nets and ceiling fans.
 The children's bunk room is themed with animal rugs and linen, embroidered with wildlife.
 There two bunk beds, sleeping up to four children.

-Children of all ages are welcome at Jembisa and customized activities are offered, including the Junior Tracker Training Programme - with guided bush walks, instruction on tracking and bush lore, bug walks, slide shows and bush games, this is an extremely popular and memorable experience for children.
+Children of all ages are welcome at Jembisa and tailor-made activities are offered, including the Junior Tracker Training Programme - with guided bush walks, instruction on tracking and bush lore, bug walks, slide shows and bush games, this is an extremely popular and memorable experience for children.

 There are also children's books, games and wildlife videos available and a complimentary babysitting service.
 Children's separate mealtimes can be arranged should they be required.
 There are also bunk beds and cots available.